Sunday, March 12, 2017

 • Jesus was Mary's firstborn, not only born (Luke 2:7):

 -The New Testament makes a distinction between firstborn and only born (Luke 7:12; 8:42; 9:38).
 The fact that the four gospels speak of brothers and sisters of Jesus Christ suggests that "firstborn" here means the first of many children.
-If Jesus were an only child, it would not have been necessary to call Him the firstborn.
+If Jesus were an only child, then it would not have been necessary to call Him the firstborn.

 No comments: